Amsterdam/design-system/documentation/publishing.md

 ## Conventional commits

 In order to know whether a release is major, minor or patch and to automatically generate changelogs, we use the [conventional commits spec](https://www.conventionalcommits.org/en/v1.0.0/).
-In our PR titles, we specify whether a change is a patch, a fix (minor) or a breaking change (major).
+In our PR titles, we specify whether a change is a fix (patch), a new feature (minor) or a breaking change (major).
+If you want to make a change without triggering a new release, use the `chore` prefix.

+Note: Only use this prefix when updating development dependencies, changing configuration or updating documentation which isn't about a component.
+For refactors, regular dependency updates or updates to documentation about components, use the `fix` prefix.

 The PR title also describes the change in a clear, human-friendly way.
 This PR title becomes the description of a commit when we squash merge a feature branch PR into `develop`.
 These commit descriptions are eventually used to figure out the release type and to generate entries into our changelogs.